dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 /// there is already an option using abbreviation [abbr].
 Returns the new flag.
 Flag addFlag(String name, String abbr) => ...
 {% endprettify %}

-### AVOID redundantly mentioning types in doc comments.

-Users reading your doc comments can also see the type, return type, parameter types, etc. of the construct you're documenting.
-Dartdoc already provides links to them.
-There's no need to also state the type in the prose.

-Tell the reader something they *don't* already know.

 ### DO put doc comments before metadata annotations.